jordantoaster/mlflow-exemplar/README.md

 works connecting to the bucket and ec2 instance.
 I setup up credentials in the ec2 via aws configure, it may need this to pull assets from s3 in the server.
 I pip installed boto3 as well.

-Can you set a tracking URI to a one drive folder?

-mlflow run iris_experiment_lr.py -e reproduce -P run_uuid=8f69ab8635db4cef9380c3c8b39fd66b
+I have set tracking uri as an env variable to be sourced, readme will make it obvious how to find this value.

 ## Todo